origranot/reduced.to/README.md

 [![Product Name Screen Shot][product-screenshot]](https://github.com/origranot/url-shortener)

-I've created this repository over 3 years ago, and have made it public for Hacktoberfest!
-This is a great opportunity for beginners to start their journey with contributing to open source.
-All PRs are welcome! :)
+I've created this repository over 3 years ago, and this is a great opportunity for beginners to start their journey with contributing to open source.
+All PRs are welcome :)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>